 Some public water supply systems treat not only nitrate, but also uranium.
-The MCL for uranium is 0.030 mg/L. Figure 19 shows the location of active community public water systems treating for uranium.
+The MCL for uranium is 0.030 mg/L. Figure 15 shows the location of active community public water systems with uranium requirements.

 Ion Exchange plant to remove uranium (McCook, NE).